 Don’t Be a Squatter: If a restaurant is really busy, like there is a line of people waiting to be seated, don’t just sit there jabbering away after you eat.
 It’s one thing to chill for a couple minutes after your meal and finish your drink, but hanging out for longer that 10 minutes is called loitering.
 It’s also called be extremely inconsiderate.
 You’re not only being rude to other patrons, you’re also fucking with the server’s money.
 It’s quite simple: the less tables a server gets, the less tips they get.
 The servers tip out everyone else, and therefore, everyone is getting less money.
 Do you like it when people fuck with your income?

 Tipping: I can’t stress how important it is to leave a good tip.
 For people who wait tables or bartend, tips are a major part of their income because the hourly wage is absolute shite!
-I just read in Travel and Leisure Magazine that the average wage for servers in the US is $4.81!
+According to PayScale, the average hourly wage for servers is $6.04!
 So yeah, tips are important.
 Having been a server for most of my adult life, I can’t tell you how insulting it is when you bust your ass to please someone only to receive a crappy tip.
 Therefore I will give you a rough guide to tipping.
 Tip your server 20%.
 How hard is that?
 I guess 18% is acceptable, but anything less than that sucks.
 And if you’re in a bar tip a buck a drink.
 If it’s a drink that takes more than a minute to make, tip two bucks.
 The time spent making your complicated drink is time that otherwise would be spent serving someone else.

 Basically what I’m saying is that bad tippers shouldn’t be allowed in restaurants or bars.
 Those people are not upholding their end of the social contract and therefore shouldn’t be allowed to participate.